How to Prepare for an FDA BIMO Inspection A Clinical Investigator’s Compliance Guide

 The regulatory binder is often the first thing the inspector will request.
 Make sure it is complete and well organized.
 It should contain:

-• The current and previous versions of the study protocol
+• 📑 Current and previous versions of the study protocol

 3. Keep Delegation of Duties Logs Clear and Accurate

 One of the most common inspection findings is incomplete or unclear delegation of responsibility.
-The Delegation of Authority (DOA) log should list every individual working on the trial, their roles, and the dates they started and stopped performing specific tasks.
+The Delegation of Authority (DOA) log should list:

-Make sure everyone listed has signed off on their assigned tasks, and cross-check this with training records.
-If a staff member drew blood samples, for example, they must be trained for that task and appropriately documented on the DOA log.
+✅ Make sure everyone listed has signed off on their assigned tasks and cross-check with training records.
+Example: If a staff member drew blood samples, they must be trained and documented on the DOA log.

 4. Organize Training Records

 Training documentation is essential.
-Every person working on the study must be trained in the protocol, GCP, and their assigned duties.
-Keep these records together for easy access:
+Every person working on the study must be trained in:

-Having these ready shows inspectors that your staff is not just present, they’re qualified.
+✅ Keeping these records organized and accessible shows inspectors that your staff is not just present—they are qualified and competent.

 5. Maintain Accurate and Timely Source Documents